juliorosseti/dropzone-dict-ko/README.md

-# Dropzone.js Pacote padrão de tradução para o Português Brasileiro
+# Pacote padrão de tradução do Português Brasileiro para o Dropzone.js

 "Dropzone.js is a light weight JavaScript library that turns an HTML element into a dropzone."